 The development of leadership in contemporary society usually emphasizes the skills and tasks of the minister.
 Research has indicated that the role of the minister which relates to the life and inner person of the individual needs a special consideration.
-This course will focus on such topics as the care of the minister's personal and family life, warnings that will prevent major hardships in ministry, prayer.
+This course will focus on such topics as the care of the minister's personal and family life, warnings that will prevent major hardships in ministry, and prayer.
+Students need to do research work and do class presentations as required by the instructor.